TEACHERS: Get free access to all Lessons and Current Events

 The civil war endangers cultural artifacts in Syria.
 Aleppo, Syria's largest cities and one of the world's oldest continually inhabited urban areas, is now the site of heavy fighting, damage, and death as a result of the Syrian civil war that began in 2011.
 In this audio story you will hear about a museum exhibit of ancient Aleppo to understand what's at stake with the violence of the civil war.

-Copying the way a desert beetle gets water, scientists have designed a membrane that can extract water from the air.
+To copy the way a desert beetle gets water, scientists have designed a membrane that can extract water from the air.
 Since all air contains water, even in the desert, this could provide a very inexpensive way to supply drinking water.
-This audio story describes an application of the idea of “biomimicry,” or using ideas from nature to solve technological problems.
-Listen to learn how this idea can help solve the problem of scarce drinking water.
+This process is called “biomimicry,” or using ideas from nature to solve technological problems.
+This discovery could lead to reusable water bottles that refill themselves.
+Listen to learn why this invention would be inexpensive and how close scientists are coming to making it work.

 Many of us have heard the “Star-Spangled Banner”, America’s national anthem that was written in 1814.
 But what do we know about how it was written?
 This audio story discusses the 200th anniversary of the writing of America’s national anthem by Francis Scott Key and what inspired the anthem.
 Key asked two questions in his poem, and some of the verses have words that we may take for granted today.
 Listen to hear explanations about what was written and learn more about the poem that later became our national anthem.